medically-reviewed-iconClinically Reviewed

 Share article icon for viewing share options

 Usually seen in women, painful intercourse can be an issue in men too.
-The biggest aftermath of this 'not-so-discussed' bedroom problem is likely to be the mental anguish and poor self-image related to it.
+The biggest aftermath of this rarely-discussed aspect of sexual health is likely to be the mental anguish and poor self-image related to it.

-Moving on, if you feel discomfort right from the beginning of intercourse, then it is termed primary dyspareunia, but if the pain starts after some time, then it is termed secondary.
+While experiencing discomfort right from the beginning of sexual intercourse is called primary dyspareunia, if the pain starts after some time, that is termed secondary dyspareunia.

-If you have been having pain in and around your vulva for three months or more, with or without sexual intercourse, then science terms it as vulvodynia.
-Though used interchangeably by many, dyspareunia is distinctly different from it.
-Vulvodynia has no apparent aetiology, whereas we can pinpoint causes for dyspareunia.
+If you have been having pain in and around your vulva for three months or more, with or without sexual intercourse, then this is medically known as vulvodynia.
+Though used interchangeably by many, dyspareunia is different from it.
+Vulvodynia often has no clear cause, while dyspareunia usually has identifiable triggers we can address.

 Understanding the causes of dyspareunia

 Figuring out the root cause of dyspareunia is key to treating it.
-From physiologic issues in the pelvis and topsy-turvy hormones to emotional upheavals, painful sex has many reasons.
+From pelvic floor dysfunction and shifting hormones to emotional factors, painful sex has many reasons.
 Some of the causes of dyspareunia include:

-• Structural Issues in the genitilia: Dyspareunia can stem from various anatomical and physiological issues, including pelvic floor muscle dysfunction, uterine retroversion, hymenal remnants, and pelvic organ prolapse.
+• Structural issues in the genitalia: Dyspareunia can stem from various anatomical and physiological issues, including pelvic floor muscle dysfunction, uterine retroversion, hymenal remnants, and pelvic organ prolapse.

 • Vaginal dryness (lack of lubrication): This is common in reproductive years and can result from hormonal surges or sexual arousal disorders.
-The use of contraceptives in reproductive-aged females or poor estrogen levels in post-menopausal women can contribute to this issue.
+The use of medications to prevent pregnancy in reproductive-aged females or poor oestrogen levels in post-menopausal women can contribute to this issue.

-• Endometriosis: A condition where the internal tissue of the uterus are seen outside the uterus.
+• Endometriosis: A condition where the internal tissue of the uterus is seen outside the uterus.
 Endometriosis-related deep dyspareunia may result from indirect contributors like bladder or pelvic floor dysfunction too.

-• Postpartum trauma: Dyspareunia after childbirth is often linked to the trauma of the vaginal entrance during delivery or apprehension due to healed episiotomy.
+• Postpartum trauma: Dyspareunia after childbirth is often linked to the trauma of the vaginal entrance during delivery or apprehension due to a healed incision.

 • Vaginismus: This condition, more common in younger women, involves involuntary pelvic floor muscle contractions during attempted vaginal penetration, hindering penetrative sex and causing pain.
 It can stem from pelvic floor dysfunction or deep-seated psychosocial issues like sexual abuse history.